pfalcon/uzlib/README.md

 Original tinf library README
 ============================

-For reference, the original "tinf" library README follows.
-NOTE: Some parts may no longer apply to uzlib.
+*For historical reference and to provide proper credit, the original `tinf` library README follows.
+NOTE: Many parts no longer apply to `uzlib`.
+In particular, API is different, features supported are largely extended, and during decompression, there are checks to avoid erroneous/undefined behavior on incorrect Deflate bitstreams.*

 tinf - tiny inflate library
 ===========================